Koyeb is a serverless startup that ingests, processes and stores data with multiple cloud providers – TechCrunch

-Meet Koyeb, a new French startup founded by Yann Léger, Édouard Bonlieu and Bastien Chatelard who have previously worked at Scaleway for many years.
+Meet Koyeb, a new French startup founded by Yann Léger, Édouard Bonlieu and Bastien Chatelard, who have previously worked at Scaleway for many years.
 Koyeb is a serverless startup that helps you manipulate data in different ways without worrying about your server infrastructure.

 Competition has become incredibly fierce between cloud service providers, and Koyeb wants to take advantage of that.
 You can integrate Koyeb with multiple cloud service providers and let Koyeb do the heavy lifting.